aeposten/care-keeper-psql/README.md

 ---
 Care Keeper, is an app meant for use by pet sitters, so they can keep track of all of the pets in their care.
-It allows users to addand remove pets, as well as search by name.
+It allows users to add and remove pets, as well as search by name.
 It features a React front-end and Ruby-on-Rails and PostgreSQL back-end.

 ---